SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/intro_to_hydra/README.md

 ## Typographic marks

-There's are the terms Matt will use to refer to these typographic marks:
+These are the terms Matt will use to refer to these typographic marks:

 |**Symbol**|**Name Matt use**|
 |-----|-----|